-Formatted: Font: 12 pt
+Formatted: Font: 12 pt, Highlight

-Formatted: Font: 12 pt
+Formatted: Font: 12 pt, Highlight

-Commented [BK11]: Rough draft 1st for consideration for an
+Commented [BK7]: Rough draft 1st for consideration for an amendment

-amendment

-- a. a grantor or lessor of water rights in land for which a production permit was issued to a grantee or lessee ("first permittee") reserved the right to obtain a permit and produce a yolume of groundwater from that tract or parcel of land; and - b. the first permittee obtained a permit to produce a volume of groundwater from the tract or parcel of land that, when added to the volume of water production reserved by the grantor or lessor, exceeded the maximum allowable production under Rule 16.6.2 above; and - c. the grantor or lessor makes application for a permit with documentation showing the grantor or lessor reserved the right to produce the requested volume of water, or more, from a tract or parcel of the land included in the previously issued permit; - d. may reduce the production authorized by the permit to the first permittee and issue a permit in compliance with these Rules to the grantor or lessor. - 6.
+- b. the first permittee obtained a permit to produce a volume of groundwater from the tract or parcel of land that, when added to the volume of water production reserved by the grantor or lessor, exceeded the maximum allowable production under Rule 16.6.2 above; and - c. the grantor or lessor makes application for a permit with documentation showing the grantor or lessor reserved the right to produce the requested volume of water, or more, from a tract or parcel of the land included in the previously issued permit; - d. may reduce the production authorized by the permit to the first permittee and issue a permit in compliance with these Rules to the grantor or lessor. - 6.
 The General Manager is authorized to take action pursuant to Rule 16.6.5 above, after giving the first permittee ten (10) days written notice and opportunity for response, and the first permittee may: - a. accept the administrative reduction of the permitted amount; or - b. if no agreement is reached with the General Manager, request the matter be presented to the Board for decision; and - c. provide additional tracts or parcels of contiguous land in which the first permittee has the right to produce groundwater to offset the reduction in the authorized permit. - 7.
 Groundwater leases that specifically describe the land area covered by the lease and then include wording that the lease includes any other contiguous land owned by the lessor, shall be interpreted and applied by the District, for the purpose of issuing a permit, to limit such other contiguous areas of land that is strips and gores, and the permit shall not include any other tract or parcel of land that is not specifically described in the lease and that is not a strips and gores.